vinaykumar-kayyur/sonic-buildimage/device/virtual/x86_64-kvm_x86_64-r0/README.md

 # Changing the virtual device

-You can control the hw sku and default factory configuration for the VS image by modifying the content of the file default_sku.
+You can control the hw sku and default factory configuration for the VS image by modifying the content of the file default_sku in this directory.

 The format of default_sku is a single line: